Chinua Achebe: Further criticism (1975)

 Achebe expanded this criticism when he presented a Chancellor's Lecture at Amherst on 18 February 1975, "An Image of Africa: Racism in Conrad's Heart of Darkness".
 Decrying Joseph Conrad as "a bloody racist", Achebe asserted that Conrad's novel Heart of Darkness dehumanises Africans, rendering Africa as "a metaphysical battlefield devoid of all recognisable humanity, into which the wandering European enters at his peril."
 Achebe also discussed a quotation from Albert Schweitzer, a 1952 Nobel Peace Prize laureate: "That extraordinary missionary, Albert Schweitzer, who sacrificed brilliant careers in music and theology in Europe for a life of service to Africans in much the same area as Conrad writes about, epitomizes the ambivalence.
 In a comment which has often been quoted Schweitzer says: 'The African is indeed my brother but my junior brother.'
 And so he proceeded to build a hospital appropriate to the needs of junior brothers with standards of hygiene reminiscent of medical practice in the days before the germ theory of disease came into being."

-The lecture was controversial immediately following his talk.
-Many English professors in attendance were upset by his remarks; one elderly professor reportedly approached him, said: "How dare you!", and stormed away.
+The lecture was immediately controversial.
+Many English professors in attendance were upset by his remarks; one elderly professor reportedly approached him, said, "How dare you!", and stormed away.
 Another suggested that Achebe had "no sense of humour", but several days later Achebe was approached by a third professor, who told him: "I now realize that I had never really read Heart of Darkness although I have taught it for years."

 Achebe's criticism has become a mainstream perspective on Conrad's work.
 The essay was included in the 1988 Norton critical edition of Conrad's novel.
 Editor Robert Kimbrough called it one of "the three most important events in Heart of Darkness criticism since the second edition of his book."
-Critic Nicolas Tredell divides Conrad criticism "into two epochal phases: before and after Achebe."
+Critic Nicolas Tredell divides Conrad's criticism "into two epochal phases: before and after Achebe."
 Asked frequently about his essay, Achebe once explained that he never meant for the work to be abandoned: "It's not in my nature to talk about banning books.
 I am saying, read it—with the kind of understanding and with the knowledge I talk about.
 And read it beside African works."
 Interviewed on National Public Radio with Robert Siegel in October 2009, Achebe stated that he was still critical of Heart of Darkness.
 He tempered this criticism in a discussion entitled "'Heart of Darkness' is inappropriate", stating: "Conrad was a seductive writer.
 He could pull his reader into the fray.
 And if it were not for what he said about me and my people, I would probably be thinking only of that seduction."